This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Cerebral palsy symptoms vary depending on the type and severity as well as the individual child.
-Cerebral palsy is a neurological disorder with several different forms.[1]
-Signs of cerebral might be obvious right away or be too subtle to notice until a child grows and develops.
+Cerebral palsy symptoms include abnormal muscle tone, poor muscle coordination, exaggerated reflexes, weakness in the limbs, and much more.
+Symptoms vary depending on the type and severity.
+Cerebral palsy is a neurological disorder, and signs might be obvious immediately or too subtle to notice until a child grows and develops.

 What Are the Early Signs of Cerebral Palsy?